How To Find Backlinks: A Comprehensive Guide

 How to find backlinks of any site and analyse them?

 For this, you’re going to need tools, specifically, a backlink checker.
 There are a couple of them, with the two most notable being Ahrefs and SEMRUSH.
 These two are entire suites, which can cost a lot of money as they’re a whole lot more than backlink and competitor analysis tools.
+Alternatively, a more cost-effective alternative like SE Ranking provides a comprehensive list of backlinks along with all the necessary metrics.
 I myself use Linkody due to its ability to filter out the results and export them in an easy-to-read spreadsheet.
 It’s also worth mentioning that Linkody only gives you the number of referring domains, which, in the end, is what matters the most.

 You can also use a free backlink checker tool such as Ubersuggest or Google Search Console, but it won’t give you as deep insights into your backlink overview.
 Generally speaking, it’s only useful to check backlinks of your competitors and discover new opportunities.